Q: When is the deadline to register for camp?

 Q. What safety guidelines are in place at camp?

 A: All camps meet established standards for health and safety, site maintenance, program, and personnel, which are set by state and local governments and Girl Scouts of the USA.
-All GSWPA camps are ACA accredited, for more information please review ACA Accreditation.
-In addition, all camps have a qualified Camp Nurse on-site and a health center stocked with first aid equipment.
+All Girl Scouts Western Pennsylvania camps are ACA accredited—for more information please review ACA Accreditation.
+In addition, all camps have a qualified Camp Heathcare Manager on-site and a health center stocked with first aid equipment.
 Camp staff are trained on safety and emergency procedures.
 Each unit and program area has a stocked first aid kit.

 Q: What are the meals like at camp?